hafijur/appleGadgetsAssignment/README.md

    cd frontend
    ```

-2. Update the `.env` file for the API base URL:
+2. Update or create the `.env` file for the API base URL:

    ```env
    VITE_API_BASE_URL=http://127.0.0.1:8000/api